Meetings for worship

 - by encouraging all users of the Meeting House to use Fair Trade products and adopt principles of environmental sustainability;

-Annual weekend at Barmoor.
+Annual weekend/week at Barmoor.
 Balby Friends rent a Quaker property at Barmoor at the foot of the North York Moors for an annual Spring weekend, sharing food, friendship, walks and a visit to Kirkbymoorside Quaker Meeting.